rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{field_trial}
 \end{figure}

-The ability of the EuroToken system to allow the easy participation in the economic system, without having to go through the gatekeepers of digital payments, positions it in a way to conform to the following requirements as set by the ECB:

-- 1 **Enhanced digital efficiency**
-- 3 **competitive features**
+This trail showcases the simplicity of taking digital payments without having to go through the process of registering with a traditional payment provider.
+Using the EuroToken system all the owner of Doerak needed was a smartphone in order to participate in the modern economy.

 ## Off-line trial